Islamic veiling practices by country: Somalia

-Under the Socialist Siad Barre regime (1969-1991), women were free to dress as they wished, and most urban women did not wear hijab; however, after the outbreak of the Somali Civil War in 1991, most women in Mogadishu started to wear hijab for the first time, and those who did not were harassed.
+Under Siad Barre socialist government (1969–1991), who oversaw a widespread modernisation and nationalisation campaign, women were free to dress as they wished, and most urban women did not wear the hijab; however, after the outbreak of the Somali Civil War in 1991, most women in Mogadishu started to wear hijab for the first time, and those who did not were harassed.

 During regular, day-to-day activities, Somali women usually wear the guntiino, a long stretch of cloth tied over the shoulder and draped around the waist.
 In more formal settings such as weddings or religious celebrations like Eid, women wear the dirac, which is a long, light, diaphanous voile dress made of cotton or polyester that is worn over a full-length half-slip and a brassiere.
 Married women tend to sport head-scarves referred to as shash, and also often cover their upper body with a shawl known as garbasaar.
 Unmarried or young women, however, wear hijab, and the jiilbab is also commonly worn.